 Once the data have been collected, they must be reduced to meaningful results by statistical analysis so that the conclusions for generalization can be drawn from them.
-The researcher should describe how he plans to organize the data.
-He should decide the statistical treatment.
-The appropriateness of the technique should be discussed.
-He must discuss the procedure for treating the data
+The

 15) Research Report

 The results should be communicated.
 The format consists of three parts